tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 #### One-sided opening

-- Gives the idea of a p
+- Gives the idea of a passing wall
+- Highlights the edge that does not get opened
+- Weakens volume visualization
+- Strengthens planar surfaces
+- Weakens corners

+#### Two-sided opening